Language Scent: Exploring Cross-Language Information Navigation: Lab Study Method Details

 \subsubsection{Information Seeking Outcome}

-We analyzed logs of user queries as a proxy for participants’ navigational behaviour during information seeking \cite{gwizdka2006WhatCanSearching, mathassan2005AssociatingSearchNavigation}.
 For a proxy of the relevant information participants gathered, we used the sources participants clicked \cite{joachims2017AccuratelyInterpretingClickthrough}, or saved or took notes on \cite{zhengDiscipLinkUnfoldingInterdisciplinary2024a}.
 In alignment with existing work, we used the number of topics as a measure of the diversity, or range of information covered \cite{zhang2020knowledgeUseChange, suh2023SensecapeEnablingMultilevelb}.
 The topics were derived through systematic coding by two researchers, following the procedure in \cite{richardsPracticalGuideCollaborative2018}.
 Each source was assigned the topic that most comprehensively describes its contents.
 All coding was done blind to condition.
 The coding rules were established by open coding and discussing 30\% of the data.
 As a pilot test, the two researchers independently coded 20\% of the data, achieving an initial percentage agreement \cite{halpinInterCoderAgreementQualitative2024a} of 69.6\%.
 We judged percentage agreement based on whether the clustering aligned.
 For example, if both coders grouped the same three items together, we counted it as an agreement even if the cluster labels differed slightly (e.g., ``cheese dishes'' vs. ``cheese dish'').
 After refining the coding rules and reaching agreement on the pilot test, the remaining 50\% of data were independently coded, this time reaching a percentage agreement of 86.5\%, above the conventional threshold of 80\% \cite{oconnorIntercoderReliabilityQualitative2020}.
 The points of disagreement were discussed until resolved.
-The top 5 topics for each task is presented in Table \ref{tab:topics} for reference.
+The top 5 topics for each task are presented in Table \ref{tab:topics} for reference.